cdragon1116/factory_bot_factory/README.md

 end
 ```

-- `klass` - Specifize Output Data Structure: Hash, OpenStruct and your ActiveModel or ActiveRecord Model
+- `klass` - Specify Output Data Structure: Hash, OpenStruct and your ActiveModel or ActiveRecord Model

 You can convert your Hash object to OpenStruct factory.